 Once you’re done, you need to get into device’s settings again.
 Now, go to Contacts settings and notice that the Default Account is set to iCloud.

 We’ll need to change this default location, as we’re looking to set up a real-time sync with Gmail and not iCloud.
 In order to get this done, tap on Default Account and choose Gmail option.

 Well, that’s pretty much everything.
 You’ll now notice that all the new contacts that add to your Google account will be synced with your iPhone, thanks to this real-time sync.

 Use Google to Store All Your iPhone Contacts

 Well, with all the steps that we’ve discussed above, we can completely let go of iCloud for storing your contacts altogether, especially after you’ve transferred every single one of them to your Google account.
-Regardless of whether you’re planning to keep iPhone or not, you can make use of Google to keep all your private contacts in sync with your devices.
+Regardless of whether you’re planning to keep the iPhone or not, you can make use of Google to keep all your private contacts in sync with your devices.
 If you’re planning to make use of the upcoming Hands-free calling feature on your Google Home, or you’re planning to purchase a new Android smartphone, Google contacts are completely necessary.
-So, have you made the switch from iCloud to Google for contacts storage by following our procedure?
+So, have you made the switch from iCloud to Google for contact storage by following our procedure?
 Do let us know how to process went, by dropping your opinions in the comments section down below.